 - Continue adding broth ½ cup at a time, stirring occasionally until Farro absorbs all liquid and is cooked through, about 30 minutes.

 - Stir in frozen peas, cooked mushrooms, Pecorino Romano and Parmesan.
+(Omit the cheese for vegan version).
 Cover with a lid and cook for another 1-2 minutes until peas have softened.

 - Sprinkle with parsley.